 - 1.1 For the purpose of calculating the insurer's provisions, I relied on data that I received from the insurer.
 My requests for information and data were satisfied adequately for the purpose of evaluating the provisions for financial statements purposes.
 I reviewed the reasonability and adequacy of the data, including comparing the said data with the data for the year to which the statement refers and the data for previous years. - 1.2 Where necessary, my evaluation also relied on data received from other reliable sources.
 I reviewed the consistency and adequacy of the data and their relevance. - 1.3 The actuarial assumptions that I used in my work, as well as the methods for evaluating the provisions specified in section 2 below were determined by me, to the best of my professional judgment, and subject to the instructions, directives and principles specified in section 1 to Chapter C, below. - 1.4 To calculate the retention, I asked the entities responsible for the insurer's reinsurance for information concerning the insurer's reinsurance arrangements, the ability to collect claims, and problems with the reinsurers' payment policy.
-Based on the information that I received, I reviewed the effect and implications of the reinsurance arrangements on the provisions. - 1.5 The following matters were also taken into account in my opinion: The provision that was calculated for the Company's share of the "Pool" (Israel Motor Insurance Pool) was based on an assessment conducted by the Pool's actuary. - 1.6 No reserve was taken for the absence of a correlation between the different sectors for the purpose of writing down the total provision for all the sectors included in my evaluation."
+Based on the information that I received, I reviewed the effect and implications of the reinsurance arrangements on the provisions. - 1.5 The following matters were also taken into account in my opinion: - The provision that was calculated for the Company's share of the "Pool" (Israel Motor Insurance Pool) was based on an assessment conducted by the Pool's actuary. - The claims' experience, which was affected by the coronavirus pandemic and reflected in the data, the working assumptions that are entered into the actuarial models and the final results. - The interest environment and the anticipated inflation in the local market, as part of the discount of the reserves. - 1.6 No reserve was taken for the absence of a correlation between the different sectors for the purpose of writing down the total provision for all the sectors included in my evaluation.